 - 1 – a patient is unable to hold the weight of the limb;

-- 0 – movements in the extremity are absent.
+- 0 – movements in the muscle (limbs) are absent.

-Other muscle group’s condition are also evaluated depending on the clinical stage of myasthenia.
-Various tests are undergone to evaluate the strength of the neck muscles for instance, ptosis, speech, breathing, swallowing disorders are also determined.
-All malfunctions are counted in points and the severity of myasthenia gravis is evaluated.
+Other muscle groups condition is also assessed depending on the clinical stage of myasthenia.
+Various tests are performed to assess the strength of the neck muscles, detect ptosis, speech, breathing, and swallowing disorders.
+All malfunctions are counted in points and the severity of myasthenia is determined.

 Laboratory diagnostics.
-One of the main criteria is the increased level of autoantibodies in the blood serum to the acetylcholine muscle receptor.
-This indicator is important not only to establish the diagnosis but also to assess the effectiveness of the therapeutic procedures used.
+One of the main criteria is the increased level of autoantibodies to the acetylcholine muscle receptor in the blood serum.
+This indicator is important not only for establishing the diagnosis but also for assessing the effectiveness of the therapeutic procedures used.

 Other laboratory methods of diagnostics are:

-- Patients with thymoma or late onset of myasthenia without thymoma are tested for antibodies to titanium protein.
+- Patients with thymoma or late onset of myasthenia without thymoma are tested for antibodies to the protein titin.

-- The level of antibodies to ryanodine receptors of sarcoplasmic reticulum may increase in the blood.
+- The blood level of antibodies to ryanodine receptors of sarcoplasmic reticulum may increase.
 This is an unfavourable prognostic sign observed in 35% of patients when myasthenia is combined with thymoma.

-- Patients with seronegative myasthenia, antibodies to muscle-specific tyrosine kinase occur in about half the cases.
+- In patients with seronegative myasthenia, antibodies to muscle-specific tyrosine kinase are detected in about half of the cases.

 Instrumental diagnostics.
 Electromyography is one of the basic methods that help to detect a violation of neuromuscular transmission.
-With the help of EMG, one can compare the degree of involvement of different muscles in the pathological process: masticatory, respiratory, facial, musculature of the extremities.
+With the help of EMG one can compare the degree of involvement of different muscles in the pathological process, such as: masticatory, respiratory, facial, or musculature of the extremities.

-CT and MRI are visualization methods thatcan be used to identify thymoma in the mediastinum.
-However, the tumour of the thymus gland does not clearly indicate the presence of myasthenia, and therefore cannot be considered a diagnostic criterion.
+Methods of imaging (CT, MRI) can be used to identify thymoma in the mediastinum.
+However, the tumour of the thymus gland doesn’t clearly indicate the presence of myasthenia, and therefore can’t be considered a diagnostic criterion.

 Proserin test.
-The patient is injected with anticholinesterase drugs.
+The patient receives anticholinesterase drugs.
 They temporarily improve the neuromuscular transmission, increasing the strength of the muscles.
-The sensitivity of the sample is about 90%.
+The sensitivity of the test is about 90%.
 The increase in the strength of damaged muscles after the introduction of proserin confirms the diagnosis.

 Conservative treatment includes the use of anticholinesterase drugs, potassium and potassium-sparing diuretics.
-To enhance the effectiveness of therapy glucocorticoid hormones are used to suppress autoimmune processes.
-They bring results among 80% of patients.
-If the results are unsatisfactory then cytotoxic agents are prescribed.
+To enhance the effectiveness of therapy, glucocorticoid hormones are used to suppress autoimmune processes.
+They are effective in 80% of patients.
+If the results are unsatisfactory, then cytotoxic agents are prescribed.

-Different forms and stages of myasthenia (acute, chronic, crisis) demand separate treatment approaches.
-Hence choose an experienced doctor for the best prescribed therapy scheme.
+Different forms and stages of myasthenia (acute, chronic, crisis) demand different treatment approaches.
+Hence, an experienced doctor should be engaged in selecting the optimal therapy program.
 It helps to minimize the risk of the side effects, including the risk of cholinergic crisis, which is a consequence of drug therapy used for myasthenia.
-In German hospitals specialists choose the best treatment tactics for their patients with the use of the latest medicines.
+In German hospitals specialists choose the best treatment programs for their patients with the use of the latest medicines.

-Plasmapheresis or hemadsorption is and extracorporeal (outside the body) blood purification methods that can remove autoantibodies that destroy cholinesterase receptors in the muscles.
-This allows for a temporary clinical improvement.
+Plasmapheresis or hemadsorption is and extracorporeal (outside the body) blood purification method that can remove autoantibodies that destroy cholinesterase receptors in the muscles.
+This allows to achieve a temporary clinical improvement.